Keeper-Security/Commander/README.md

 once logged in to Keeper on a computer (A), the persistent login feature will be lost on the server (B)_

 ### Interactive Shell
-To run a series of commands and stay logged in, you will enjoy using Commander's interactive shell.
+To run a series of commands and stay logged in, you must use Commander's interactive shell.

 ```
 $ keeper shell